panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-08-28-PMC/2019-08-28-PMC_Summary.md

 WP3 Data Catalog Services: Tobias said that they are looking at NeXus files and finalising organisation of a workshop.
 They are also trying to align work with ExPaNDS.

 WP4 Data Analysis Services: Hans was absent.
-Andy said that "E" was hired at XFEL. **Thomas asked something about ISIS?**
+Andy said that "E" was hired at XFEL.
+Thomas asked if the WP had looked at the ISIS/STFC Data Analysis-as-a-Service system which is in operation.
+The attendants were not able to answer that question.

-WP5 Virtual Neutron and X-ray Laboratory: Minutes of the last meeting (from Monday) are available in GitHub. **Where?
-LINK?**
+WP5 Virtual Neutron and X-ray Laboratory: Minutes of the last meeting (from Monday) are available in the PaNOSC-ViNYL GitHub repository at https://github.com/PaNOSC-ViNYL/ViNYL-project/wiki/Meeting-notes

 WP6 EOSC Integration: Jean-Francois was absent.
 Andy reported that Umbrella accepts that Géant will manage AAI.
 This is important and will have interesting implications.
 WP6 was awaiting this to materialise.